-"I think she would understand more than you realise," Serra replied softly.
+"I think she would understand more than you realize."
+Serra replied softly.
 Her maternal tone sounded strange coming from Nami's lips.
-"I had a daughter too.
+"I had a daughter, too.
 I always wondered if she would grow to make the same mistakes I had."

 Of course, normally she would never have agreed to the joining at all, but how could she say no when the man who had saved her from a life of pain and misery asked her to save his dying friend?
 She would have done anything for him, even if it was against her better judgement.
 So she did.

 Just then, the ship shook violently, nearly knocking her off her feet.
-Having steadied herself, the Themyscira's captain dashed toward the doors.
-As soon as she stepped onto the bridge, she demanded, "Report."
+Having steadied herself, the Themyscira's captain dashed toward the doors, and as soon as she stepped onto the bridge, she demanded, "Report."

 "Five Klingon ships had just decloaked."
-Responded Commander Hekoa as he vacated the CO's chair for the captain.
+Responded Commander Hekoa as he vacated the CO's chair.
 "The McCain had engaged them.
 Your order, Captain?"